lexain12/MadelbrotOpt/README.md

 else
     image.setPixel(xi, yi, pickColor(n));               // pickColor() is a function that return sf::Color based on n.
 ~~~
-As you can see, it is very complicated algorithm, that need to be optimized.
+As you can see, it takes a lot of time to calculate each point.
+So I decided to optimize.

 ## Secret of optimization
 SIMD (Single Instruction Multiple Data) instructions are a type of computer instruction that allows a single instruction to perform the same operation on multiple pieces of data simultaneously.
 In other words, SIMD instructions allow a processor to perform multiple calculations at once by processing data in parallel, which can result in faster and more efficient processing of large amounts of data.
 This is often used in applications such as video processing, 3D graphics, and scientific simulations.

 ## Optimization

-The main idea of optimization is to use the SIMD instructions.
+The main idea of optimization is to use SIMD instructions.
 By using this instruction,
 we can calculate multiple points in one iteration.

 In my case, I was using SSE set of instruction, so I could calculate four points in once.